 Grieve Not, God is with Us

-And imagine the day when the Prophet had to leave his home, his city, and his people and emigrate to another place!
+And imagine the day when Prophet Muhammad had to leave his home, his city, and his people and emigrate to another place!
 The Hijrah was a great sacrifice and a painful decision for the Prophet at the time when he undertook it.
 But his personal comforts, likes, and dislikes had no value in the face of the immense task before him.

 One remembers the time when he and his companion Abu Bakr were almost overcome by their pursuers in the Cave of Thawr.
-When Abu Bakr in dismay told the Prophet that they were only two persons against the enemy, he told him with unflinching faith in the Almighty not to grieve, as God was with them.
+When Abu Bakr in dismay told Prophet Muhammad that they were only two persons against the enemy, he told him with unflinching faith in the Almighty not to grieve, as God was with them.
 God in the Quran admonishes the Muslims.

 In the matter of complete reliance on God and faithful submission to Him, the Prophet was an unparalleled model to all Muslims.
 For he taught his followers: